-The renewable energy sector greatly depends on political and governmental support by each relevant country for the increased use of renewable energy, and participants in the sector are required to adhere to a variety of laws and regulations determining the terms on which they can operate and sell renewable energy.

-Unanticipated changes to the applicable legal, regulatory and policy framework or the support provided could have a material adverse effect on the operations and financial performance of the Fund and its investments.
+The renewable energy sector is highly regulated and depends on political and governmental support.
+Participants in the sector are subject to significant regulation of nearly every aspect of their operations, including regulation of the construction, maintenance, and operation and decommissioning of facilities, environmental regulation, safety regulation, labour regulation, trade regulation and the regulation of the terms on which they can operate and sell generation output and services.
+Compliance with these regulations is enforced by numerous governmental agencies and authorities through administrative, civil and criminal penalties.
+Unanticipated or retrospective changes to the applicable legal, regulatory and policy framework or the support provided, for whatever reason, could have a material adverse effect on the operations and financial performance of the Fund and its investments.